ClimAID: Developing a Climate Change Impacts and Adaptation Assessment for New York State

-NYSERDA’s Environmental Monitoring, Evaluation, and Protection (EMEP) Program aims to “increase the understanding and awareness of the environmental impacts of energy choices and emerging energy options, and provide a scientific, technical foundation for formulating effective, equitable, energy-related environmental policies and resource management practices.”
-EMEP develops five-year research plans that guide the program’s efforts; the last plan was released in 2007, which added climate change as a topic under the purview of EMEP.
-External experts were brought in to help EMEP program staff determine priorities for projects focused on climate change; from these discussions, two urgent priorities were identified – development of greenhouse gas mitigation strategies and an assessment of climate change impacts and adaptation options.
-EMEP released a solicitation seeking proposals to address each of these needs; a proposal submitted by Columbia University, Cornell University, and the City University of New York (CUNY) was funded by NYSERDA in 2008 to fulfill the impacts and adaptation assessment component.
-This project – ClimAID – was led by Cynthia Rosenzweig (Columbia University, NASA Goddard Institute for Space Studies), Arthur DeGaetano (Cornell University, Northeast Regional Climate Center), and William Solecki (CUNY Institute for Sustainable Cities), and managed by Amanda Stevens at NYSERDA.
+NYSERDA’s Environmental Research Program (ERP; formerly the Environmental Monitoring, Evaluation, and Protection Program or EMEP) develops research plans that guide agency efforts.
+Climate change was added as a topic under the purview of ERP in its 2007 strategic plan.
+External experts were brought in to help ERP staff determine priorities for projects focused on climate change; from these discussions, two urgent priorities were identified—development of greenhouse gas mitigation strategies and an assessment of climate impacts and adaptation options.
+ERP released a solicitation seeking proposals to address these needs.
+A proposal submitted by Columbia University, Cornell University, and the City University of New York (CUNY) was funded by NYSERDA in 2008 to fulfill the impacts and adaptation assessment component.
+This project—ClimAID—was led by Cynthia Rosenzweig (Columbia University, NASA Goddard Institute for Space Studies), Arthur DeGaetano (Cornell University, Northeast Regional Climate Center), and William Solecki (CUNY Institute for Sustainable Cities), and managed by Amanda Stevens at NYSERDA.
 The larger project team included more than 50 academic researchers.

 ClimAID was an impacts and adaptation assessment for the entire state.
 Working closely with stakeholders and coordinating with existing initiatives, such as the New York State Sea Level Rise Task Force, New York City’s Climate Change Adaptation Task Force and Panel on Climate Change, and Rising Waters, the project team examined five themes (Climate, Vulnerability, Adaptation, Equity and Environmental Justice, and Economics) across eight sectors (water resources, coastal zones, ecosystems, agriculture, energy, transportation, telecommunications, and public health).
 Although a statewide assessment, ClimAID considered the diversity of New York State and that such diversity may result in some variation in impacts and adaptive capacity in different regions of the state.